-A programmatic approach to managing health care services nets Stellar Health $10 million – TechCrunch
+A programmatic approach to managing healthcare services nets Stellar Health $10 million – TechCrunch

 The two-year-old company did not say in a statement when the round closed, but it has been expanding significantly without the infusion of additional capital.
 It already is selling services in networks across 11 states.
 The new money will take the company’s operations to more states around the country and double the size of its team, according to a statement.
 By the end of 2020, Stellar Health expects to have customers managing care for at least 100,000 patients through its platform, according to a statement.

-“Stellar Health has the potential to transform healthcare by increasing the number of providers who successfully adopt value-based care models,” said Sri Chandrasekar, Partner at Point72 Ventures.
+“Stellar Health has the potential to transform healthcare by increasing the number of providers who successfully adopt value-based care models,” said Sri Chandrasekar, partner at Point72 Ventures.
 “They have developed a sophisticated and intuitive platform to drive VBC in the U.S. and we are excited to help them build on that momentum.”